merliseclyde/sta701-F23/.github/ISSUE_TEMPLATE/title-and-abstract.md

 ## Abstract

-Your abstract should be one paragraph, concise and should convey the main ideas and results of my presentation.
-Try to avoid using mathematical expressions, if possible, but if necessary you may include $\LaTex$.
+Your abstract should be one paragraph, concise and should convey the main ideas and results of your presentation.
+Try to avoid using mathematical expressions, if possible.